josiah-mbao/josiah-mbao/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on an AI Digit Recognitino System.
+- 🔭 I’m currently working on an AI Digit Recognition System.
 - 🌱 I’m currently learning JavaScript
 - 👯 I’m looking to collaborate on Python projects
 - 💬 Ask me about Django